Faculty Experts

 Ted Stank

-Dr. Stank’s business background includes sales and marketing experience as an employee of Abbott Laboratories Diagnostic Division.
-He also served as an operations officer in the United States Navy prior to his industry and academic experience.
-He has performed consulting and executive education services for numerous organizations, including Anheuser Busch InBev, Dell, IBM, Lowe’s, Norfolk Southern, OfficeMax, Pepsi, Siemens, Sony, Textron, Walgreens, Walmart, Whirlpool, and the U.S. Air Force and Marine Corps.
-He formerly served as the Chairman of the Board of Directors of the Council of Supply Chain Management Professionals (CSCMP) and is Educational Advisor to the Health and Personal Care Logistics Conference, Associate Editor for the Journal of Business Logistics and serves on the editorial review boards of Journal of Operations Management and International Journal of Physical Distribution and Logistics Management.
+Stank’s business background includes sales and marketing experience for Abbott Laboratories Diagnostic Division.
+He also served as an operations officer in the United States Navy.
+He has performed consulting and executive education services for numerous organizations, including Anheuser-Busch InBev, Dell, IBM, Lowe’s, Norfolk Southern, OfficeMax, Pepsi, Siemens, Sony, Textron, Walgreens, Walmart, Whirlpool, and the U.S. Air Force and Marine Corps.
+He formerly served as the chairman of the board of directors of the Council of Supply Chain Management Professionals (CSCMP) and is an educational advisor to the Health and Personal Care Logistics Conference, associate editor for the Journal of Business Logistics, and serves on the editorial review boards of Journal of Operations Management and International Journal of Physical Distribution and Logistics Management.

-Dr. Stank’s research focuses on the strategic implications and performance benefits associated with supply chain management best practices.
-He is author of over 100 articles in academic and professional journals and has also co-authored five books including 21st Century Logistics: Making Supply Chain Integration a Reality (1999), Handbook of Global Supply Chain Management (2006), Global Supply Chains: Evaluating Regions of the World on the EPIC Framework (2014), Game Changing Trends in Supply Chain Management (2016, and Leveraging Supply Chain Management to Drive Organizational Success (2018).
-He has received numerous awards for his research and teaching and was named a Logistics Rainmaker by DC Velocity magazine.
+Stank’s research focuses on the strategic implications and performance benefits of supply chain management best practices.
+He is the author of over 100 articles in academic and professional journals and has also co-authored five books, including 21st Century Logistics: Making Supply Chain Integration a Reality (1999), Handbook of Global Supply Chain Management (2006), Global Supply Chains: Evaluating Regions of the World on the EPIC Framework (2014), Game Changing Trends in Supply Chain Management (2016), and Leveraging Supply Chain Management to Drive Organizational Success (2018).
+He has received numerous awards for his research and teaching and was named a “Rainmaker” by DC Velocity magazine.

 Wendy Tate